ian-mcnichols/CS_499/README.md

 ## Documentation:
 We use Sphinx to auto-generate documentation from docstrings.
-To run this, make sure you have Sphinx installed using pip install -U Sphinx or conda install -c anaconda sphinx.
+To run this, make sure you have Sphinx installed using 'pip install -U Sphinx' or 'conda install -c anaconda sphinx'.
 Navigate inside the CS_499 folder where all the .py files are before running the following.

 Setup